StevenThomi/eee3097s_project/README.md

 The sensor has proven to be faulty; the power ON LED fails to work for the default logic level (3V3).

 The I2C protocol as well has been enhanced, to enable a sleep-mode operation of the sensor - to reduce operational heating.
-The libraries required to jump start the sensor's I2C configuration are available on Wiring.h (an Arduino library), but not availabe on WiringPi (the Raspberry Pi equivalent libraries).
+The libraries required to jump start the sensor's I2C configuration are available on Wire.h (an Arduino library), but not availabe on WiringPi (the Raspberry Pi equivalent libraries).
 The soldered surface-mount jumpers facilitate a change of interface to the One-Wire configuration; which I would have preferred due to its improved standardisation.

 ## Alternate Theory:
 As enhanced in the  tools list below, the analog input sensors - the Light Dependent Resistor, and the MCP9700 Temperature Sensor - have taked a forefront in my development effort, and my attempt to satisfactorily meet the use case.